gitty-what-gitty-who/synchronize/README.md

 1. Copy the `SYNCHRONIZE.ps1` file to the root directory of your USB drive.

-2. In the root directory of your USB drive create a new text file and rename it to `RunSync.bat`.
+2. In the root directory of your USB drive create a new text file and rename it to RunSync.bat.

 3. Edit the file and add the following lines: